Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

   auto [a, b] = [:2]pt;
   auto [a, b] = {[:2]pt...};

 It seems natural to desire that one or both of these syntaxes should be permitted, but at this time (even with full adoption of this proposal as presented), both are ill-formed.
-The latter possibly will become valid if and when general product type access is extended to initializer lists, with the assumption that such extension will include modification of name-binding unpacking to work with any product type.
+The latter possibly will become valid if and when general product type access is extended to initializer lists, with the assumption that such extension will include the ability to use an initializer list on the RHS of a decomposition declaration.
 However, there are potential lifetime issues involved.
-For this reason and others, it may be interesting to extend name-binding unpacking to also work directly with parameter packs, with the added stipulation that a product type converted to a parameter pack is "pass through" when appearing as the RHS of an name-binding unpacking statement; that is, the name-binding unpacking would be aware of the original product type for the purpose of object lifetime.
+For this reason and others, it may be interesting to extend decomposition declarations to also work directly with parameter packs, with the added stipulation that a product type converted to a parameter pack is "pass through" when appearing as the RHS of a decomposition declaration; that is, the decomposition declaration would be aware of the original product type for the purpose of object lifetime.
 We do not feel that this feature is necessary initially, but would recommend a follow-up paper if the feature proposed is accepted.

 Pack Generators "Lite"
 ----------------------